pcarbo/varbvs/README.md

 included in the base distribution of R, and ggplot2 is available on [CRAN](http://cran.r-project.org), and can be installed using the **install.packages** function (for more recent versions of R).

+**Another note:** By default, R compiles the C code with the debugging information using the **-g** flag.
+The computations will run much faster without this debugging information.
+For example, on a Linux machine you can override the default package compilation by creating a text file **.R/Makevars** in your home directory that contains a single line: **CFLAGS=-fpic -O3**.

 ###Overview of R and MATLAB functions